-Calculations according to Dybing et al. (1997): T25 (mg/kg bw/day) = (average daily dose) (25 / Net incidence (%)
+\Calculations according to Dybing et al. (1997): T25 (mg/kg bw/day) = (average daily dose) \ (25 / Net incidence (%)

-Moreover, evidence of high malignancy, metastasis, and a short latency period may be considered as suggestive a possible contribution of genotoxic actions.
+Moreover, metastasis, and a short latency period may be considered as suggestive of a possible contribution of genotoxic actions.
 However, all available in vitro and in vivo genotoxicity studies are negative and there is no indication of mutagenic action from the available genotoxicity information.